mozeyada/ai-chatbot-autoparts/SETUP.md

 ---

-**🎯 That's it!
+**That's it!
 You should now have a working AI chatbot for auto parts.**

-**💡 Tip:** The chatbot works best when you specify both vehicle make and part type (e.g., "Honda battery" instead of just "battery").
+**Tip:** The chatbot works best when you specify both vehicle make and part type (e.g., "Honda battery" instead of just "battery").